 --skip-install- Do not automatically install dependencies (Default: false)

 --skip-client- Skip the client-side application generation, so you only have the Spring Boot back-end code generated (Default: false).
-This is same as running server sub-generator with

 --skip-user-management- Skip the user management generation, both on the back-end and on the front-end (Default: false)

 --i18n- Disable or enable i18n when skipping client side generation, has no effect otherwise (Default: true)